November 29, 2016

 I find that many of my clients today are trying to improve their use of the Scrum Framework.
 Many of them are missing out on the benefits of Scrum without even knowing it.

 Or they misunderstand or disregard the rules of Scrum that they don’t feel are important.
 As such, when they keep doing things the same way and disregard the rules, they don’t realize the benefits of Scrum and agile.

 What follows is my take on the seven most commonly missed or abused rules of Scrum.
-These rules are based on the Scrum Guide, which is the definitive guide for the Scrum methodology, as published by the creators, Jeff Sutherland and Ken Schwaber.
+These rules are based on the Scrum Guide, which is the definitive guide for the Scrum framework, as published by the creators, Jeff Sutherland and Ken Schwaber.

 The Scrum Guide is pretty clear on this, stating that “No one (not even the ScrumMaster) tells the Development Team…” how to get work done.
 The team is comprised of motivated individuals and is intended to be empowered and trusted by the organization.

-What I frequently find happening is that someone outside the team tells the team what to do.
+Frequently what I find happening is that someone outside the team tells the team what to do.
 Most often it is the Scrum Master; sometimes it is the development manager or another functional manager.

 Rather, they are an enabler, a servant that teaches everyone Scrum and coaches the team to self-organize.
 Done well, the Scrum Master should be working their way out of a job as the team matures.

 They also don’t understand how to be a servant leader or how to help teams self-organize, given that they are often coming from other roles and carrying baggage from those roles.

 This is an interesting rule that aligns with the previous rule.
 Traditional thinking is that one person – typically the project manager – hosts and directs status meeting.
 This is not how things work in Scrum.

 The reason it is OK for the Scrum Master to miss the meeting is that they aren’t needed at the meeting.
 New or unskillful Scrum Masters can actually do more harm than good by attending.